Meningococcal disease

 These people include:

-- people travelling to, or living in, parts of the world where epidemics of serogroups A, C, W or Y meningococcal disease occur, particularly the ‘meningitis belt’ of sub-Saharan Africa (see Accessing up-to-date travel information in Vaccination for international travellers)
+- people travelling to, or living in, parts of the world where epidemics of serogroup A, meningococcal disease occur, particularly the ‘meningitis belt’ of sub-Saharan Africa (see Accessing up-to-date travel information in Vaccination for international travellers)

 The vaccine brand and doses needed for primary vaccination depend on the person’s age when they start the vaccine course, and are the same as for healthy people.
 Details on the number of doses and dose intervals are in:

 - Table.
-Recommendations for meningococcal vaccines for healthy people aged ≥2 years, by age and vaccine brand
+Recommendations for meningococcal vaccines for healthy people aged ≥2 years, by vaccine brand

 - Table.
 Recommendations for immunisation of infants and children aged <2 years using meningococcal ACWY vaccines, by age and vaccine brand

-For infants aged <6 months who are travelling to areas where meningococcal A disease is more common and who are receiving Menveo, a 4-dose schedule (given as a 3+1 schedule) should be considered for optimal protection against serogroup A. Three primary doses should be given with an interval of 8 weeks between doses, followed by a 4th dose at 12 months age.
+- Infants who commence vaccination aged <6 months with Menveo should receive a 4-dose schedule (given as a 3+1 schedule) for optimal protection against serogroup A; 3 primary doses should be given with an interval of 8 weeks between doses, followed by a 4th dose at 12 months of age (or 8 weeks after the 3rd dose whichever is later).

 Booster doses